 For those who don’t have the pleasure, or are new to the experience, below is a roadmap of what you can expect to see.
 (This is just one of many possible routes to the school, but we have found it to be the fastest and most colorful.
 Times given are approximate and will vary.)

 In order to be in time for morning assembly, you will need to leave the blue sign at the top of the Elias/David road at about 7:00 a.m.
 Turn left, heading north.
-In a few minutes (7:03), you will pass Emaoi Primary School on the left, which also serves as the local courthouse, a church on Sundays and, in the afternoon, an army training facility.
+In a few minutes (7:03), you will pass Emaoi Primary School on the left, which also serves as the

 Pass this gate (7:06):